 When critics discuss the movies James Fox starred in during the ’60s and early ’70s his costars often seem to overshadow him.
-This is somewhat understandable since Fox’s greatest films from that period feature amazing talents from the decade such as actor Dirk Bogarde and musician Mick Jagger, but James Fox is an extremely talented performer who possessed the uncanny ability to brilliantly portray young men of various backgrounds wrestling with their sexual identity and social class as the sexual revolution of the ’60s was still taking shape.
+This is somewhat understandable since Fox’s greatest films from that period feature amazing talents from the decade such as actor Dirk Bogarde and musician Mick Jagger.
+But Fox is an extremely talented and unique performer who possessed the uncanny ability to brilliantly portray young men of various backgrounds wrestling with their sexual identity and social class while the sexual revolution was still taking shape.

 His first film role appears to have been Toby Miniver in the British WW2 drama The Miniver Story (1950) which was a follow-up film to the Oscar-winning classic Mrs. Miniver.
-Fox was only about 10 years old at the time that he made The Miniver Story, but his performance must have been memorable because he soon began to act in other films like The Magnet (1950).
+Fox was only about 10 years old at the time that he made The Miniver Story, but his performance must have been memorable because he soon offered roles other films such as The Magnet (1950).

-Fox took a 10-year break from acting in 1952 to focus on his education but he changed his name to James and returned to acting again in 1962.
-Fox showed incredible versatility as a young actor and was able to deliver exceptional performances in gritty British dramas like Tony Richardson’s The Loneliness of the Long Distance Runner (1962) as well as lighthearted comedies like Tamahine (1963).
+Fox took a 10-year break from acting in 1952 to focus on his education but he changed his name to James and finally returned to the screen in 1962.
+On his return, Fox showed incredible versatility as a young actor and was able to deliver exceptional performances in gritty British dramas like Tony Richardson’s The Loneliness of the Long Distance Runner (1962) as well as lighthearted comedies like Tamahine (1963).

 In 1963 Fox really got to show off his acting chops after taking a starring role in the critically acclaimed dark drama, The Servant (1963) directed by Joseph Losey.
 Fox was only 24 years old at the time that The Servant was made but his performance in this pivotal British film is incredibly impressive and it’s a role that would shape his career for the rest of the decade.